Vietnam.vn - Nền tảng quảng bá Việt Nam

 trường học - Ảnh 2.

-The main school is located along the Nam Non River, where the ethnic minority children of My Ly Commune are taught to read and write.
-However, after just one night of flooding, the dormitory, kitchen, restrooms, playground, and teachers' quarters were swept away.
+The main school is located along the Nam Non River, where the ethnic minority children of My Ly commune are taught to read and write.
+However, after just one night of flood, the dormitory, kitchen, restroom, playground, teachers' quarters, etc. were swept away.

-Mr. Tran Sy Ha - the school's principal - shared that many teachers have been attached to the village for decades, having experienced many natural disasters but have never witnessed such terrible devastation.
+Mr. Tran Sy Ha - the school's principal - shared that many teachers have been attached to the village for decades, and have experienced many natural disasters, but have never witnessed such terrible devastation.

 Lũ 'xóa sổ' trường học biên giới, hiệu trưởng đau quặn lòng - Ảnh 4.